mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 Furthermore, I will present an example of estimating the emotion in text and playing the corresponding action.

+Having the CG avatar express emotions and gestures with spoken sentences can make a dialogue system more effective.
+Here we try to make the first example "expressive", where the generated text is annotated with emotion labels, and the CG avatar performs actions in accordance with these emotions, simultaneously with the speech.

-1. Estimate the emotion of the speech.
-There are various methods, but a simple one is to write a prompt for ChatGPT that includes emotion estimation.
-Here, we assign numbers to the following types of emotions.
-This way, for example, ChatGPT might respond with "1 Hello!".
+1. Estimate the emotion of system utterance.
+There may be various approarches, but a simple one is to write a prompt for ChatGPT to estimate emotion when generating.
+Here, we assume the following types of emotions, and tell MMDAgent-EX to assign numbers from the list.

 ```python
 chatgpt_prompt= '''